 AND WHEREAS municipalities continue to provide support to the provincial health care system with the operation of our fire departments;

 AND WHEREAS the health and safety of citizens continues to be a priority for municipalities as we arrive on scene as first responders to medical calls approximately 40% if the time;

 AND WHEREAS the length of time, fire is on scene until an ambulance arrives is trending upwards exponentially, in some areas up over 50% and some rural areas as much as a 200% increase in wait time for fire services over the last year or 2 years;

 AND WHEREAS municipalities are acting as a stop gap in the provincial health system with no compensation, and it is impacting the ability of municipalities to meet their own operational requirements; and

 AND WHEREAS everyday Albertans’ access to health is being compromised due to a lack of emergency health care.

 When the province transitioned ambulance service from a municipal responsibility to a provincial responsibility there was a commitment that there would be no degradation in the capacity of these services.
-Since that transition and especially over the last several months the impact on municipal fire services include:
+Since that transition, and especially over the last several months, the impacts on municipal fire services include:

 The effects on municipal staff include: